Konloch/Jaxon/README.md

     + This runtime is also outdated and won't be updated for quite some time.
     + A modified and minified version will be added as we won't need to support the concept of cross-platform runtimes.
 + `Operating-System-Hello-World` - 32bit / 64bit operating system hello world.
-    + A minified operating system runtime with nothing more than a character buffer.
+    + A minified operating system runtime with nothing more than a video buffer.

 ## Jaxon Command Line
 + `template` - Create a new template in the current directory